 Although porcelain dolls are created from two basic porcelain materials, there are different types of porcelain dolls made of glazed porcelain and those made of unglazed porcelain.
-Popular categorization of porcelain dolls also can be made according to country of origin, such as Chinese, French and German porcelain dolls.
+Popular categorization of porcelain dolls also can be made according to country of origin, such as Chinese, French, and German porcelain dolls.

 Chinese dolls became very quickly popular in several European territories, with the height of popularity between 1840 and 1940.
-In the early 1900s, millions of Chinese dolls were created all around the Europe.
+In the early 1900s, millions of Chinese dolls were created all around Europe.
 In mid 20th century, sales dwindled, but production continued, most notably in the United States and Japan.

-The current most expensive porcelain doll came from the set of the dolls created by French sculptor Albert Marque during WW1 for the Parisian couturier Jeanne Margaine-LaCroix who demanded the creation of 100 dolls clothed by in the style of the high fashion of Paris.
+The current most expensive porcelain doll came from the set of dolls created by French sculptor Albert Marque during WW1 for the Parisian couturier Jeanne Margaine-LaCroix who demanded the creation of 100 dolls clothed in the style of the high fashion of Paris.
 One of those bisque porcelain dolls made in 1916 was sold by the auction house Theriault's for $300,000.